Lifeguard Training and Certification in Bronx County

 • Surface dive 7–10 feet to retrieve a 10-pound object

-• Swim 20 yards back with the object
+• Return to the surface and swim 20 yards back to the starting point with the object

-• Exit the water without steps or a ladder
+• Exit the water without using steps or a ladder

 • Complete all within 1 minute and 40 seconds